Come Fly With Me

 The assistance at Manchester wasn’t brilliant but at different airports I’ve been allowed to bypass queues and go to a separate security gate, which takes so much of the stress (and noise) out of the whole process (plus you feel like an absolute baller flippin’ the V’s to all the regular chumps as you breeze on past to the front of the queue.
 Who’s laughing now, you healthy losers!)
 It’s really easy to add assistance to your booking online and comes at no extra cost.

 We also carefully researched the journey from the airport to our apartment to make sure it would be manageable (something to consider carefully before booking accommodation) and researched how accessible the transport would be.
-Thankfully, most of the public transport in Oslo was wheelchair friendly, so I didn't have to get out and walk too many times, thus managing to avoid the looks of awe on people's faces when they think they are witnessing a miracle.
+Thankfully, most of the public transport in Oslo was wheelchair friendly, so I was able to avoid having to get out and walk too many times and worrying that people think they are witnessing a miracle.

 3. My Travel Non-Negotiables